Last updated on October 3, 2023.

 What is Long COVID?

-While most people recover from COVID-19 within four weeks, some people continue to feel sick for a longer period of time.
+While most people recover from COVID-19 within a few days to a few weeks, some people continue to feel sick for a longer period of time.
 Sometimes, people will recover from their initial COVID-19 infection and then start to feel sick again.
-CDC calls these lingering symptoms “post-COVID conditions.”
-They are also commonly known as “Long COVID,” “long-haul COVID,” and “chronic COVID."
+This is known as “Long COVID,” “long-haul COVID,” or “chronic COVID.”

 Many people may experience Long COVID.
 Studies show that between 5 and 30 percent of COVID-19 survivors in the United States develop Long COVID.
-A 2022 report from Colorado’s Office of Saving People Money on Health Care found that as many as one in 10 Coloradans may experience Long COVID.
+According to the August 2024 Census Household Pulse Survey, 20.1% of adult Coloradans report having ever developed Long COVID, while 7.6% of adult Coloradans reported currently experiencing Long COVID.

 Some people with Long COVID get better after a few months.
 Others have serious, ongoing symptoms that make it difficult to go back to work, school, exercise, and other activities.
-Some people become disabled as a result of Long COVID.
+Long COVID symptoms can last months or years.
+Some people will develop a disability as a result of Long COVID.
 Long COVID may be considered a legal disability under the Americans with Disabilities Act.
+Therefore, if you have Long COVID, you may be qualified for a range of disability services and benefits.

 Symptoms of Long COVID